Peptide Therapeutics Forum 2016

 University of Basel, St. Johanns-Ring 19

-This free event is gathering five globally renowed experts in the field that will showcase the importance of this topic in drug discovery.
+This free event is gathering five globally renowed international experts in the field that will showcase the importance of this topic in drug discovery.

 Program